Frequently asked questions about health care

 The Act on Determination of the Cause of Death specifically provides for the right of family members to receive information from documents concerning the determination of the cause of death.

 You can obtain information on who has used your patient records or to whom they have been disclosed.
 The request should be made in writing to the health care service provider in whose operations you suspect the baseless processing to have occurred.
-The information from the log file will be provided without delay and free of charge.
+The data are provided free of charge based on the log file within a reasonable period, two months from the request being made at the latest.

 If you have cause to suspect that a crime has taken place in the processing of patient records, please turn to the police.